-We propose a deep learning-based method for automatic baseline correction of SP logs and sweet spot detection to identify potential CO2 storage sites in the Gulf of Mexico.
+We develop a deep learning-based method for automatic baseline correction of SP logs and sweet spot detection to identify potential CO2 storage sites in the Gulf of Mexico.
 The deep learning method, named ABC-Net for automatic baseline correction network, exploits the latent representation of the raw SP log for compression and denoising and uses a combination of raw data and engineered features to estimate the baseline-corrected SP log.
-The baseline-corrected SP log is used to estimate the volumetric concentration of shale along the well to detect sweet spots for CO2 injection.
-We train and test our proposed method on a field dataset from Gulf of Mexico.
+Subsequently, the baseline-corrected SP log is used to estimate the volumetric concentration of shale along the well to detect sweet spots for CO2 injection.
+We train and test the new interpretation/processing method on a field dataset from Gulf of Mexico.

 Method